lineageos4microg/lineageos4microg.github.io/index.md

 # LineageOS for microG: December 2025 security issues
 At 09:25GMT on Monday 8th December 2025, the project was informed, by XDA Forums user `j4nn`, in an XDA Forums Private Message, about a security issue affecting the project, and its download server (which also serves the front page of the project website).

+## Update Mon 22 December: Resuming builds

+We have now completed the tasks that were needed to recover from these security issues:
+- our website and download server are running on a new cloud VM, rebuilt from scratch, with a new storage volume attached, and with access controlled by newly created and deployed `ssh` keys;
+- our build servers are using a new set of package signing keys to sign the builds we make and publish.

+We believe we are ready to start making new builds, and making them available for download.
+That will start after one more review by the team of what we have done so far.

+Builds for all devices should appear over the coming days, as each build is made.
+Making builds for all the current officially supported devices (Lineage 23.0 and 22.3 branches) should take around 3 weeks, if all goes well.
+They will be followed by builds for 'legacy' devices (21.1, 20.0 and 18.1 branches), and we hope that a 'full set' of LineageOS for microG builds will be available in roughly one month's time.

+These builds will appear as updates available in the Updater app.
+They can be ***downloaded*** in the Updater app, but when the download completes, a message will appear at the bottom of the screen sayng *"Update verfication failed"* due to the new build signing key.
+Additionally, if you manually download the update and attempt to install it using the Updater app, you will receive the message *"Failed to import local update".* In short, ***the new builds cannot be installed in the Updater app***.
+If for any reason the Updater app does not prevent you from attempting to install using  - even though we have not seen this in our testing - be warned that your data could be corrupted, making it necessary to factory reset / format data.

+### Installing the new builds

+**Do *not* try to install the new build using the Updater app**

+We recommend installing these new builds by folowing these steps:
+1. Take a backup, using SeedVault and / or [Android Backup Project](https://github.com/AndDiSa/android_backup_project) (if you have access to a Linux machine, real or virtual).
+This ***should not*** be necessary, but it's a useful step 'just in case'.
+2. Download the new build zip file from [the Download server](https://download.lineage.microg.org/) or by by getting the download URL from the "3 dots --> Copy URL" option next to the newly advertised build in the Updater app.
+3. Boot your device into recovery, and flash the new ROM zip file using `adb sideload` on your computer.
+Detailed instructions for these steps are available from the LineageOS installation instructions for your device (which can be found by following the links from their ['Devices' wiki page](https://wiki.lineageos.org/devices/)).
+The recovery will report *"Signature verification failed: Install anyway?"* Choose *"Yes"* as it is understood the new build uses a different signing key than the old builds.

+### Apex signing issue is not fixed

+While working on these security issues, we looked at the possibility of fixing the [previously reported Apex signing vulnerabilty](https://github.com/lineageos4microg/l4m-wiki/wiki/#unresolved-security-issue).
+Unfortunately, fixing that issue would have taken significantly more time and effort, and would have involved further incovenience for our users.
+We still believe that the risk to users of our ROMs from that issue in day to day usage of our ROMs ***is minimal***, so we decided not to try to fix it alongside these issues.
+That issue is therefore still unresolved, and likely to remain so for some time.

 ## TL:DR

 The project had a security problem - project private keys were visible in a publicly visible online git repository.
 This issue potentially